Dr Alexander Lyon is a consultant cardiologist at Royal Brompton & Harefield Hospitals Specialist Care, where he treats private patients.

 - Progress in Neuro-Psychopharmacology & Biological Psychiatry and Medical Science Monitor.

-Dr Alexander Lyon has presented at numerous national and international meetings in the field of cardiac calcium pathophysiology, gene therapy in heart failure, chemotherapy-induced cardiac dysfunction and heart failure, and Takotsubo cardiomyopathy.
+Dr Alexander Lyon has presented at numerous national and international meetings in the field of cardiac calcium pathophysiology, regenerative medicine therapy in heart failure, chemotherapy-induced cardiac dysfunction and heart failure, and Takotsubo cardiomyopathy.

 He is a senior lecturer at Imperial College London, where he supervises PhD students.